ELLIOTTCABLE/wrange/NOTES.markdown

 Going with Express, as it's a quick and easy solution.
 More to learn on the go, though, as I haven't used it in years, and remember basically nothing ...

+Storing the set of names is going to be a hashmap; I think I'll hash over `(full name, birthdate)`.